ulfschneider/ulf.website/content/posts/2025-01-26-wwbt-soest.md

 ---
-Westfalen Winter Bike Trophy – Soest
+title: Westfalen Winter Bike Trophy – Soest
 tags: sports
 ---
 Unfortunately I couldn´t start because of sickness.
 For the records, here is the video by GravelEmVee.